dueugene/jane_street_puzzles/README.md

 * aug2020: a script to parse a list of stock market ticker symbols, and find the missing symbol
 * dec2020: a solver for the month's logic puzzle, uses a brute force method combined with backtracking
 * jan2021: script **incomplete**
+* oct2024: solver for a knights moves games